Parks and gardens

 Pollok Country Park

 You could spend an entire day exploring Glasgow's largest green space, Pollok Country Park.
 It is home to two leading attractions, the world-class Burrell Collection and Edwardian mansion Pollok House.
-There is also a herd of Highland cattle, scenic river scenes, woodland walks, cycle routes and a fairy trail.
+There is also a herd of Highland cattle, scenic river scenes, cycle routes and a fairy trail.
 Visit burrellcollection.com to plan a must-visit day out in a beautiful city park.

 Cathkin Braes Country Park